pay-now/paynow-prestashop/README.EN.md

 **How to configure the notification address?**

-In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://twoja-domena.pl/module/paynow/notifications`.
+In the paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://twoja-domena.pl/module/paynow/notifications`.

 ![Configuration of the notifiction address][ext9]

 ## Sandbox

-To be able to test our Paynow Sandbox environment, register [here][ext2].
+To be able to test our paynow Sandbox environment, register [here][ext2].

 ## Support

 If you have any questions or issues, please contact our support at support@paynow.pl.

-If you wish to learn more about Paynow, visit our website: https://www.paynow.pl/.
+If you wish to learn more about paynow, visit our website: https://www.paynow.pl/.

 ## License